-Sam Rayburn Tollway 4.4 Recommendations
+4.4 Sam Rayburn Tollway Recommendations

 Several projects have been developed or are in the process of being developed to address the needs of the SRT.
-These projects included the following: raised pavement marker replacement, bridge bearing pad replacement, bridge deck joint seal replacement, erosion repair and curb and median repair.
+These projects included the following: raised pavement marker replacement, erosion repair, concrete pavement repair.

 Most observations made on the SRT are included under routine maintenance.
-These include: pavement edge drop-offs, missing delineation, broken curbs, barrier spalling and erosion.
+These include: pavement edge drop offs, missing delineation, broken curbs, barrier spalling and erosion.